 To achieve ISO 27001 certification, you need to follow thesee four steps:

 - Gap Analysis (optional): The process begins with an optional gap analysis to evaluate your management system against each clause of ISO IEC 27001:2022.

 - Stage One: The mandatory first step is a desktop assessment to evaluate your management system documentation, including policies, processes, management review records, scope and context as well as system implementation.
 It sets the foundation for the stage two assessment.

 - Stage Two: Stage two assessment is the final step of the initial certification process.
 To achieve certification against your systems, we need to verify that the documented requirements of the standard are implemented across the business.
-We visit your offices and premises as well as partake in discussions with relevant people in your business.
+During your ISO 27001 compliance audit, we visit your offices and premises as well as partake in discussions with relevant people in your business.

 - Certification: Once your stage two assessment is verified and the process is complete, a ‘Statement of Certification’ is issued, confirming compliance with the relevant standard.
 This certification is valid for a three-year period from the date of issue.
 Surveillance assessments will need to be performed on a regular basis to maintain your certification.

 Contact us with any questions you may have, or to find out more about the certification process.